joshuabradley012/joshbradley-hugo/content/building-this-website.md

 });
 {{< / highlight >}}

-But I decided to learn about service workers, and make this website nearly instantaneous in the process.

-<h3 id="sevice-worker">A service worker</h3>
+### A ServiceWorker

-Creaing a service worker was the most complex piece of this website.
-It took me about 33% of the total development time, but it was a fun challenge that taught me a lot.
+Creating a ServiceWorker was the most complex piece of this website.
+It took me about 1/3<sup>rd</sup> of the total development time, but it was worth learning.

-I could have kept it easy with a "stale-while-revalidate" pattern as outlined in {{< externallink "Google's Offline Cookbook" "https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook" >}}.
-But you might have picked up, I rarely do things the easy way.
+I could have kept it simple.
+The "stale-while-revalidate" pattern outlined in {{< externallink "Google's Offline Cookbook" "https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook" >}} would have been enough.
+You might have picked up, I rarely do things the easy way.

-Instead I chose to have three different caching patterns for different use cases.
+Instead, there are three different cache patterns.
+The first load imports all assets.
+Then the ServiceWorker takes control.

-Static assets are the simplest, they respond from the cache after the service worker has finished loading.
-That way your network isn't wasted until I decide to update something.
+Static assets are the simplest, they respond from the cache with a fallback to the network.
+That way the network isn't called until the cache is invalid.

 ###### Cache with network fallback